zailfyer/Icarus_Mods/README.md

 the list is fairly long for the things that have been modified.

 armor changes:
-battle armor has a higher stelth damage forageing armor auto pick up for wood wayfineder armor has movement speed boost
+battle armor has a higher stealth damage foraging armor auto pick up for wood wayfarer armor has movement speed boost

-modifyed recipies:
+modified recipes:
 electronics are crafted in batches of 5 aluminium buldings use aluminium to craft